The Color Run for Clean Water is May 11! Join us for a good time while supporting a worthy cause.

 Sarah James Morgan, Treasurer

-The club will benefit from the leadership of the Athens City Schools Interact Advisors, counselor Shannon Carter and business teacher Lori Jones.
+The club benefits from the leadership of the Athens City Schools Interact Advisors, counselor Shannon Carter and business teacher Lori Jones.
 The club members will be mentored and guided by the Interact Board of Directors.
 These are Rotarians who will guide Interactors as they carry out their projects.

 The Four-Way Test